EQT to sell facilities manager Apleona to PAI Partners for $1.9 billion

-BERLIN (Reuters) - Buyout group EQT is selling facilities manager Apleona, a former unit of industrial services group Bilfinger, to fund management company PAI Partners for about 1.6 billion euros ($1.94 billion), it said on Sunday.
+BERLIN (Reuters) - Buyout group EQT is selling facilities manager Apleona, a former unit of industrial services group Bilfinger, to private equity firm PAI Partners for about 1.6 billion euros ($1.94 billion), it said on Sunday.

 Following the carve-out from Bilfinger, Apleona has sold activities such as the turnkey construction business in Germany and its UK-based real estate advisory business GVA.

-Bilfinger is set to benefit from any sale as a result of an earn-out clause in the 2016 deal, which provided equity-like participation rights.
+Bilfinger is set to benefit from the sale as a result of an earn-out clause in the 2016 deal, which provided equity-like participation rights.
+EQT expects proceeds of about 450-470 million euros to Bilfinger’s preferred participation note.

 Our Standards: The Thomson Reuters Trust Principles.